Milenaafeworki/Bridges-Condition-Classification/README.md

 ## Data Understanding

 The data pattern underlying the historical bridge inspection records contains useful information in describing the deterioration trends of highway bridge decks, sub-structure and super-structure.
 Therefore, developing an appropriate algorithm that can identify data patterns buried in history can solve the condition-forecast problem.
-The data-mining algorithm emphasizes the changing trends of bridge condition ratings along withother factors that may influence the structure-deterioration process.
+The data-mining algorithm emphasizes the changing trends of bridge condition ratings along with other factors that may influence the structure-deterioration process.

 The analysis uses NBI and climatic data from InfoBridge.
 The climatic data refer to the annual numbers (unit in days) of freeze-thaw cycles and snowfalls.
 The National Aeronautics and Space Administration (NASA) Modern-Era Retrospective Analysis for Research and Applications, Version 2 (MERRA-2) program provides the original source of climate data  which is currently available from January 1, 1980 to December 31, 2020.